 - Fabric: Recycled polyester; nylon ripstop

-Utilizing a variety of technologies, the Resolve 2 is a suitable shell for backpacking or around-town use.
+Utilizing a variety of technologies, the North Face Women’s Resolve 2 Jacket is a suitable shell for backpacking or around-town use.
 Even though it is designed for cooler weather, the Resolve makes an effort to prevent you from overheating when it warms up.

 Thanks to the sealed seams and Dryvent technology, the North Face Resolve 2 is highly waterproof.
 The outer layer of the jacket is made of waterproof PU-coated nylon.
 The jacket is a bit on the heavy side, but all the materials are of the highest quality.